PipedreamHQ/pipedream/COMPONENT-API.md

 });
 ```

-You'll see how to declare the props for each interface, and how to use their methods, below.

 ### `$.interface.http`

-Interfaces are **attached** to components via [props](#props).
+Interfaces are attached to components via [props](#props).
 To use the HTTP interface, declare a prop whose value is the string `$.interface.http`:

 ```javascript
 props: {